starnight/MicroHttpServer/README.md

     * server.c: The source file of C Version Micro HTTP Server.
     * middleware.h: The header file of C Version Micro HTTP Server middleware.
     * middleware.c: The source file of C Version Micro HTTP Server middleware.
-  * static/: Place the static files, which could be access directly, of C Version Micro HTTP Server example.
+  * static/: Place the static files: HTML, JS, Images ... , which could be access directly.
   * Makefile: The makefile of this C Version Micro HTTP Server example.
 * .travis.yml: The continuous integration build script for Travis CI.
 * LICENSE.md: The BSD license file.